Stakeholder engagement performance indicators

 The Equator Principles (EPs) and IFC Performance Standards (PS) have been considered as benchmarks in social and environmental policies, procedures and standards relating to project financing activities the last decade.
 Most resource companies who seek for lending from the Equator Principles Finance Institutions (EPFIs) need to conform to these standards, depending on the potential level of significant adverse impacts of the proposal.
 Standards for effective and genuine stakeholder consultation and participation are presented throughout in the Equator Principles and IFC Performance Standards.
 The PS also provides performance indicators and validation methods for ensuring free, prior and informed consultation.
+Stakeholder engagement performance indicators are essential to good practice.

 History of the Equator Principles